djangocon/2024.djangocon.us/src/_content/posts/call-for-2025-volunteers.md

 The communications committee is responsible for getting the word out about DCUS.

-Have you heard the expression "never tweet" (usually said on Twitter)?
-This is the opposite of that.
-Always tweet.

 ### Pre-conference responsibilities

 - Publish announcements and reminders on social media, the conference blog, and more (Django News, Python Community News, etc.)
 - Send copy to the Django Software Foundation to get major news events on the Django blog
 - Review, edit, and suggest copy for the other teams' announcements
-- Tweet.
-Lots of tweeting.
+- Tweet and toot.
+Lots of tweeting and tooting.
 - Select an "official emoji" for the conference (typically suggested by the design package for the year's website)
 - Boost and retweet speakers and organizers talking about the conference
-- Schedule tweets announcing talks and events
+- Schedule tweets and toots announcing talks and events

 ### At-conference responsibilities

-- Pay attention to the `#djangocon` topic on social media and mentions to `@djangocon` on Twitter
+- Pay attention to the `#DjangoCon` and `#DjangoConUS` topics on social media and mentions to `@djangocon` on Twitter
 - Boost speakers and organizers
 - Answer questions as they come up
 - Run the `#help-desk` channel on the conference attendee slack